 Both Hong Kong and Singapore are obviously doing things very well, but their similarities lead many to wonder if one is a better place to invest and conduct business in.
 Some people even say one will even overwhelm the other and make it obsolete over the long term.

-There’s no easy answer to this question and it depends on what you’re looking for.
+There’s no easy answer to this question.
+It depends on what you’re looking for.
 For example, Singapore is a hub for entrepreneurship.
-People in venture capital find the legal environment in the country easier to navigate and safer for a risky investment in a new company.
+It’s easier to navigate for those in the venture capital industry, and safer for a risky investment in a new company.

 It doesn’t stop there.
 Singapore is best at wealth management, Hong Kong at investment banking.
 Singapore for Forex, Hong Kong for equities.